overoxidize/overoxidize/README.md

 Currently I'm participating in the Summer 1 batch of @recursecenter.

-Current projects:

-- [Rustirc](https://github.com/overoxidize/rustirc), an IRC implementation written in, you guessed it, Rust.

 <!--
 **overoxidize/overoxidize** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.